Who are the men that pick for scraps amongst the ruins at the end of history?

 But colloquially, colloquially, they're calling it the Pelosi Act.

-Because her insider trading is so egregious and so obvious.
+act because her insider trading is so egregious and so obvious.

 This idea to put a ban on stock trading for members of Congress is even a thing is because of Nancy Pelosi.

-Her salary is something in the order of 175 odd 170, 180,000.
+In 2024, Nancy Pelosi Just to say that again, because we missed it, her salary is something in the order of 175 odd 170, 180,000.

 Yeah.

-It seems a reasonable salary for being one of the most important people in America, politically.
+It seems a reasonable salary for being one of the most important people in America politically.

 But it's not a fantastic amount of money.

-I mean, converted to UK, it's like 100 grand or something, yeah.
+I mean, converted to UK, it's like 100,000.

-So it's like a it's a decent salary, but it's not crazy, man.
+It's a decent salary, but it's not, it's not crazy money.

-It's basic figures.
+It's like 6 figures.

-Yet they're worth something in the order probably of 400 million.
+Yeah, they're worth something in the order probably of 400 million.

 How does that add up?